MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-daily.md

 **Persona**: Security administrators, Active Directory administrators

 We recommend checking the **Health Issues** page regularly to check for any problems in your Defender for Identity deployment, such as connectivity or sensor issues.
+Make sure to check both the **Global** and **Sensor** tabs to view both types of issues.

 For more information, see [Microsoft Defender for Identity health issues](health-alerts.md).